 Tier 3: Financial situation

 - Applicant’s income level

 - Debt/income of partner or spouse

-Under the College Cost Reduction and Access Act, graduates in qualifying public service positions are eligible for IBR, which will substantially reduce loan payments for eligible federal loans.
-Though the LRAP Committee prefers that candidates who are eligible for IBR will enroll in IBR, it will not require applicants to choose IBR, but may, in its discretion, limit an LRAP award to the amount a candidate would pay if enrolled in IBR.
-In general, the LRAP Committee will not issue LRAP funds that exceed a candidate’s loan payments under IBR, but retains the discretion to award funds in excess of IBR payments if the candidate also has private loans not eligible for PSLF and IBR.
+Under the College Cost Reduction and Access Act, graduates in qualifying public service positions are eligible for Pay as You Earn (PAYE) or Income Based Repayment (IBR), which will substantially reduce loan payments for eligible federal loans.
+Though the LRAP Committee prefers that candidates who are eligible for PAYE or IBR will enroll in one of those payment plans, it will not require applicants to choose PAYE or IBR, but may, in its discretion, limit an LRAP award to the amount a candidate would pay if enrolled in PAYE or IBR.
+In general, the LRAP Committee will not issue LRAP funds that exceed a candidate’s loan payments under PAYE or IBR, but retains the discretion to award funds in excess of PAYE or IBR payments if the candidate also has private loans not eligible for PSLF, PAYE or IBR.
 This general rule applies to participation in more than one LRAP programs, in that the Committee will not issue LRAP funds that exceed a candidate’s total loan payments.
 LRAP recipients are awarded short-term forgivable loans of up to $5,000 per year for up to three years.
 The LRAP program forgives the loans on an annual basis as long as the LRAP recipient continues working in a public interest position for the year for which the loan was made.
-Those applicants working as judicial clerks follow a separate forgiveness schedule.
 See Program Policy for details.

 Learn more about LRAP

 Please see our Program Policy, or contact Jane Steckbeck at 541-346-3987 or via e-mail.